Limontitla, Espresso from Mexico

 This is how we would prepare the Limontitla

-Our David developed and optimized the recipe with the following equipment:
+Our David developed and optimized the recipe using the following equipment:

-Water : total hardness 5 °dH, alkalinity 3 °dH
+Water: Total hardness 5 °dH , alkalinity 3 °dH

-Mill: Niche Zero
+Grinder: Niche Zero

-Tell me more about Limontitla Espresso
+Tell me more about the Limontitla espresso

-Why did we buy the Limontitla ?
+Why did we buy the Limontitla?

 How do we roast this coffee?